httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 In this example, the client first attempts to upload representation data with a known size in a single HTTP request to the resource at `/project/123/files`.
 An interruption occurs and the client then attempts to resume the upload using subsequent HTTP requests to the upload resource at `/uploads/abc`.

 1) The client notifies the server that it wants to begin an upload ({{upload-creation}}).
 The server reserves the required resources to accept the upload from the client and then sends an interim response to the client, signaling support for resumable uploads and the upload resource's URI via the Location header field ({{Section 10.2.2 of HTTP}}).
 The client can start sending the representation data in the request content immediately after the request header section.
-Alternatively, it could also await the acknowledgement in the form of the interim response.
+Alternatively, it could also await the acknowledgment in the form of the interim response.

 ~~~ aasvg
 Client                                  Server